Register to attend our Open Houses on October 29 or 30. Learn more.

 Over the years, both the campus and student enrolment have expanded.
 Branksome’s campus now includes more than a dozen buildings, ranging from heritage mansions to modern structures, all linked by state-of-the-art technology.

 While today’s IB World School is globally-minded and has a diverse student body, Branksome Hall has retained many of its early Scottish traditions.
+The Road Well Kept by Heather Robertson was published in 2002 to mark Branksome centennial, providing a synopsis of the history of the school.

-Slogan Archives
+Slogan Yearbook Archives to 2014

 Branksome 1903-2017